 In case of emergency or fire, an emergency escape window or escape hatch is located in the cab over area of each unit.
+Please familiarize yourself with its operation in advance in case of emergency.

 Storage

 Interior storage areas may be found in a number of places in your camper; overhead compartments, wall closets, P.J. boxes, under the dinette seats, and galley cabinets for your convenience.